Guide to Winter in Lapland: 10+ Day Itinerary

 Dinner

 Before leaving on the night train, you’ll want another hearty dinner.
-We loved eating at Thaibaan Ravintola and Friends & Brgrs for a quick meal.
+We loved eating at Thaibaan Ravintola or Friends & Brgrs for a quick meal.
 Check out Café & Bar 21 if you need a snack or warm drink earlier in the day.

 Day 9: Arrive in Helsinki